WesleyIsr4/WesleyIsr4/README.md

+Computer scientist student, developer back-end 👨‍💻.
-I am a computer scientist, student of back-end programming 👨‍💻.
-Interested in making life easier by creating utility tools.
+Interested in making life easier to create utility tool.
 Fascinated by space.

 - 🔭 I currently work with Typescript, React, Sql, Node.js
 - ⚡ I'm currently working as a fullstack developer at <a href="https://softwrap.com.br/" target="_blank">Softwrap</a>